Motorcycle License in WisconsinCompare Motorcycle Insurance Rates in 3 Steps

-In order to apply for a motorcycle license in Wisconsin, you must be at least 16 years old and will need to provide the DMV service center with the following:
+In order to apply for a motorcycle license in Wisconsin, you must be 16 years old and will need to provide the DMV service center with the following:

 - Proof of your driver education classes and of your driver's training behind the wheel hours.

 - Have not committed any driving violations for at least 6 months.